 The chef has trained under Marcus Wareing and Gordon Ramsey, and so produces imaginative but hearty dishes such as Heal Farm pork tenderloin wrapped in Serrano ham served with apple marmalade, scratchings, and twice-cooked chips.

 Another lovely pub in the village of Clyst Hydon, just 10 miles from Exeter but arriving here feels like stepping back in time.
 You will be driving through winding green Devon lanes past fields and forest to reach the pub but its well worth the effort.
 Its a 16th century Grade ll listed thatched picture perfect building with stone floors and wooden beams yet with all modern comforts.
 Ex-Gidleigh Park

 Head Chef Ian Webber heads up the kitchen so expect good grub.
-Specialities include the One-pot South Devon rib eye and the one-pot Road Devon ‘ark’ Chicken.
+Specialties include the One-pot South Devon ribeye and the one-pot Road Devon ‘ark’ Chicken.